 In many countries it is possible to retire early, before the general retirement age of the old-age pension.
 In some countries, if the insurance period is long, the pension taken into payment early is not reduced.
 These special arrangement have not been included in the table.

-|Current general retirement age (2020)||Future retirement age||Retirement age linked to life expectancy|
+|Current general retirement age (2023)||Future retirement age||Retirement age linked to life expectancy|

 |EU||Men/ Women||Retirement age or men/women|